 Even if technology plays a central role in the transformation of Procurement, organizations should only consider it as an enabler or a means and not as an end.
 Procurement 4.0 is about creating a new operating model: Procurement-as-a-Platform (or PaaP).
 However, it requires a change of perspective, mindset and culture in the procurement community.
 PaaP enables future-proofing of the procurement organization by increasing its value proposition and reinforcing its strategical importance.
 And, by extension, it is also the way to make companies agile and resilient, both of which are sources of competitive advantage in our current world.

-Bertrand Maltaverne has extensive experience in the area of Procurement and more precisely in the impact of technology on Procurement processes and organizations.
-At POOL4TOOL, he is a Senior Business Consultant helping organizations achieve a digital transformation in their Procurement practice.
-He also recently took the responsibility of Product Marketing Manager.
-Before joining POOL4TOOL, he had various responsibilities in the Procurement organization of Schneider Electric, a Fortune 500.
-In parallel to his professional career, he is active on various social media and has/had several blogs or micro-blogs.
+Bertrand Maltaverne has extensive experience in the area of Procurement and, more precisely, in the impact of technology on procurement processes and organizations.
+At JAGGAER, he is a Senior Business Consultant helping organizations achieve success in the digital transformation of their procurement practice.
+Before joining JAGGAER, he had various responsibilities in the procurement organization of Schneider Electric, a Fortune 500.
+In parallel to his professional career, he is active on various social media, and he also blogs.